AleksanderWojsz/django-admin-logs-viewer/documentation/docs/intro.md

 - [Contributing](/docs/category/contributions)

 ## 2. Features
-- Supports multiple and nested log directories
+- Supports multiple nested logs directories
+- Parsing based on regex
+- Use of different parser for each directory
 - Shows errors since last login
-- Multiple parsing options:
-  - JSON
-  - Separator
-  - Regex
-  - Or no parsing at all
 - Server-side filtering
 - Dark theme support
 - Saves you clicks by automatically going down if directory contains only one subdirectory and no files.
+- colorful logs!

 ## 3. Demo: